-- Scrip orders can be processed in a short time period; - Research subjects can be paid at each visit; - Scrip can be issued in a standard pre-numbered format; - Scrip can be ordered in specified denominations; and, - Scrip can be tracked, audited, and secured.
+- Scrip orders can be processed in a short time period; - Research subjects can be paid at each visit; - Scrip can be issued in a standard pre-numbered format; - Scrip can be ordered in specified denominations; and - Scrip can be tracked, audited, and secured.

 The Scrip Program is administered campus-wide by the UCSD Business and Financial Services Department (BFS) Disbursements Division (Disbursements).
 After scrip orders are processed, the responsibility for managing scrip passes to Scrip Coordinators in departments or research units.
-For the HNRC study selected for review, scrip responsibilities were shared by a Scrip Coordinator, three Scrip Disbursers, a Scheduler in the Participant Accrual and Retention (PAR) Unit, a PAR Unit Manager, a Study Coordinator and a Fund Manager.
-Business Office Assistants within the Business office provide additional support for processing scrip.
+For the AVRC study selected for review, scrip responsibilities were shared by a Scrip Coordinator, a Director of Operations, a Scrip Disburser, a Study Coordinator and a Fund Manager.
+The Fund Manager approved scrip requests and expenses for the study, reconciled the ledger and audited the safe.

-Research Subject Payments - Scrip Management Audit & Management Advisory Services Project 2011-34C
+Research Subject Payments - Scrip Management Audit & Management Advisory Services Project 2011-34F